Theme: “How?”

 7. How Do We Guard the Door of the Mind?

 Not everything that enters the mind should be welcomed.
-We must guard what we allow through our eyes, ears, conversations, entertainment, and relationships.
+We must guard what we allow through our eyes, ears, conversations, entertainment, relationships, and repeated meditation.

 “Do not be deceived: ‘Evil company corrupts good habits.’”